 On a Draft Message object, a client can set both sender flag properties and recipient flag properties<43>.
-The recipient flag properties MUST be set in the primary flag storage location, as specified in 3.1.4.1.5; the sender flag properties MUST be set in the secondary flag storage location in PidTagSwappedToDoData, and PidTagSwappedToDoStore MUST be set, as specified in section 2.2.1.8, to trigger the post-transmit processing, as specified in section 3.1.4.3.
+The recipient flag properties are set in the primary flag storage location, as specified in 3.1.4.1.5; the sender flag properties are set in the secondary flag storage location in PidTagSwappedToDoData, and PidTagSwappedToDoStore is set, as specified in section 2.2.1.8, to trigger the post-transmit processing, as specified in section 3.1.4.3.